pkgconf/pkgconf/README.md

 pkgconf is compiled using [Meson](https://mesonbuild.com) on Windows.
-In theory, you could also use Meson to build on UNIX, but this is not recommended at this time as it pkgconf is typically built much earlier than Meson.
+In theory, you could also use Meson to build on UNIX, but this is not recommended at this time as pkgconf is typically built much earlier than Meson.

     $ meson setup build -Dtests=disabled